7RU7H/CTFs/HackTheBox/Retired-Machines/Attended/Attended-Helped-Through.md

 - Revised Goals
 	- Sliver Usage
-	- Improve my c2 project
+	- Improve my C2 project
 	- Understand what it takes to be this good - Analyse XCT's tactics and workflow
-	- ROP-Chain improve my understanding of binary exploitation beyond old-OSCP stackbased buffer overflow
+	- Learn ROP-Chains improve my understanding of binary exploitation beyond old-OSCP stackbased buffer overflow
 	- Write a Iptables defense
+	- SMTP

 As of 2023 I have got a formula for Helped-Throughs down , after much testing and realised that Helped-Throughs should either be:
 1. Stop and Start; Push till stuck and another 30 minutes, then stop and peak